MicrosoftDocs/dynamics-365-fraud-protection/content/rules.md

 - Default Support Rule

-Certain aspects of Fraud Protection rely on this default rule.
-In this case, after adding a user or IP address to a known list (safe, watch, or reject), this default rule ensures those lists are checked during assessment evaluation.
+Certain aspects of Fraud Protection rely on default rules.
+In this case, after adding an email, IP address or other known list content to a support list (safe, watch, or reject), this default rule ensures those lists are checked during assessment evaluation.

 System-defined rules can be edited, deleted and deactivated.
-Consider creating or editing another rule unless your intention is to change this default behavior.
+Consider creating or editing other rules unless your intention is to change this default behavior.

 ## Manage existing rules